simonwhitaker/gibo/README.md

-# gitignore-boilerplates
+# gibo: fast access to .gitignore boilerplates

-A shell script for easily accessing gitignore boilerplates from [github.com/github/gitignore](https://github.com/github/gitignore)
+**gibo** (short for .gitignore boilerplates) is a shell script to help you easily access .gitignore boilerplates from [github.com/github/gitignore](https://github.com/github/gitignore).

 ## Typical usage